georgercarder/walk_thru_phase0/README.md

 make install
 ```

-This clones the `go-ethereum` repo, checks out to the latest release, and builds the source.
+This clones the `go-ethereum` repo, checks out to the latest release, and builds and installs an executable from source.

 It is advised to run the node in a "screen" so we may detach and do other work in the same console.